 I was a loving, gentle mother most of the time – but even I wasn’t sure when I would hit the tipping point and react harshly again.
 As someone who had been on the receiving end of abuse at various points during my life, it was sickening to see the “abuser” pattern in myself.
 I could not accept that I would always experience myself in this way.

 Can you relate?
 Maybe you’re thinking “I’m not an abuser, I just get a little upset and yell sometimes” or “I’m not sure what this has to do with me or why I’m reading this.”
-Either way, I am happy to help you experience peace as you contribute to the lives of children.
-If you’d rather not read this letter – start with SAFE.
+Either way, the resources on this site are shared to help you contribute positively to the lives of children.
+If you’d rather not read this letter – start with SAFE or Navigating Emotions for Parents.

 Thankfully, misery led me to the path of radical honesty.
 I had to make a choice – continue down the bumpy path I was traveling or find another way to approach parenting and life.
-I decided to learn how to live and parent peacefully.
+I decided to learn how to trade control for collaboration.
 The journey is not always easy or comfortable, but it is very healing.
 The past few years have been an interesting conglomeration of reconnecting spiritually, recognizing self-defeating patterns, making peace with childhood wounds, consciously choosing how to respond, and learning how to communicate respectfully.

 During the process I uncovered three very dangerous parenting beliefs – that children are wrong for doing what they do at times, that they need to be immediately obedient, and if they are not they need to be reprimanded.
 If you trace parenting frustration to the roots you will likely find at least one of these ideas, which have led to child abuse and death on many occasions.
 The danger of these particular beliefs comes from a parent’s attachment to them – thinking they are absolutely right, viewing the adherence to them as more important than the parent-child relationship itself, and using control, force, or harm to “get cooperation”.